Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool confirms stock before recommending a SKU or building a cart.
-It uses a specific verb (confirm) and resource (stock).
-However, it does not explicitly distinguish from the sibling tool 'inventory_status', which may serve a similar purpose.
+The description clearly states the tool's purpose: 'confirm stock before recommending a SKU or building a cart.'
+This specifies a verb, resource, and use context.
+However, it does not explicitly distinguish itself from the sibling tool 'inventory_status', which may serve a similar function, so it does not fully meet the top criterion for sibling differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.